 Scholarly research interests and service vary considerably.
 Doctoral research stemmed from a longtime need to understand the emotional component of injury and illness and how those components influence healing and recovery.
 Current research interests seek to understand the associations between epistemologies, methods of inquiry, and research question-type.
 Werner also has a keen interest to unearth sound physical therapy case study methodologies that integrate quantitative-based outcome measures and qualitatively-defined quality of life (QOL) indicators common in social science.
 Werner served on the Board of Directors for the Private Practice Section of the American Physical Therapy Association (APTA), as both a Director and as a Vice-President & Strategic Plan Monitor, and on committees for the American Council of Academic Physical Therapy (ACAPT).

-Dr. Werner is a member of the American Physical Therapy Association and the Texas Chapter of the APTA.
-In addition, he is a member of the Section of Education and the Section of Private Practice.
-In his free time, he enjoys exploring national parks, competing in triathlons, and playing the violin.
+Werner is a member of the APTA and the Texas Chapter of the APTA.
+In addition, he is a member of the Academy of PT Education, the Academy of Orthopedic PT, and the Private Practice Section of APTA.
+In his free time, he enjoys exploring national parks, art, music and playing the violin.